Lukhausen/Lepus/typst/supercharged-dhbw/chapters/arcprize.typ

   == How Far Can Prompt Engineering Go?

+This exmaple above was only a singel manual run, so we wanted to benchmark the effectivness over the whole testing dataset. we wrotte python code to systematically test all 120 task with 2 different prompting techniques.

-Running GPT 4o with the following prompt:
+first benchamrk Running GPT 4o with the following prompt:
 #figure(
   caption: [The USed Prompt Structre],
   ```python